-27.1 If any member at any meeting disregards the authority of the Lord Provost or Convener, or behaves obstructively or offensively, a motion may then be proposed and seconded to suspend the member for the rest or any part of the meeting.
+29.1 If any member at any meeting disregards the authority of the Lord Provost or Convener, or behaves obstructively or offensively, a motion may then be proposed and seconded to suspend the member for the rest or any part of the meeting.
 The motion will be put without discussion.
-If it is carried, the City Officer or Clerk will act on any orders received from the Lord Provost or Convener to carry out the decision.
+If it is carried, the Clerk will act on any orders received from the Lord Provost or Convener to carry out the decision.

-28. Changing a Council decision
+30. Changing a Council decision

-- 28.1 Subject to law, a decision of the Council cannot be changed by the Council within six months unless notice has been given of the proposed item in the summons for the meeting and: - (a) the Lord Provost rules there has been a material change of circumstances; or - (b) the Council agrees the decision was based on erroneous, incorrect or incomplete information.
+- 30.1 Subject to law, a decision of the Council cannot be changed by the Council within six months unless notice has been given of the proposed item in the summons for the meeting and: - (a) the Lord Provost rules there has been a material change of circumstances; or - (b) the Council agrees the decision was based on erroneous, incorrect or incomplete information.

-29. Referring a decision to Council
+31. Referring a decision to Council

-- 29.1 Subject to Standing Order 29.2, where a decision is taken at the Executive Committees, Governance, Risk & Best Value Committee, Locality Committees or the Regulatory Committee, not less than one quarter of the members present may ask for it to be passed to Council as a recommendation. - 29.2 A decision will not be sent to the Council in terms of Standing Order 29.1 where the Convener considers that a final decision must be made before the next meeting of the Council, in order to avoid material prejudice to the interests of the Council.
+- 31.1 Subject to Standing Order 31.2, where a decision is taken at the Executive Committees, Governance, Risk & Best Value Committee, or the Regulatory Committee, not less than one third of the members present may ask for it to be passed to Council as a recommendation. - 31.2 A decision will not be sent to the Council in terms of Standing Order 31.1 where the Convener considers that a final decision must be made before the next meeting of the Council, in order to avoid material prejudice to the interests of the Council.
 The Convener will give clear reasons for this decision.

-30. Committee - non member motion
+32. Committee - non-member motion

-30.1 Any member may raise with the relevant committee a matter of new business by submitting a motion in writing to the Clerk by noon on the seventh working day before the meeting.
+- 32.1 Any member may raise with the relevant committee a matter of new business by submitting a motion in writing to the Clerk by noon on the seventh working day before the meeting.
 If accepted by the Convener the matter will be placed on the agenda of business for the next meeting.
-The member raising the matter will be entitled to appear at that meeting to move his/her motion, which will require to be seconded by another member, but may not vote unless he/she is a member of the Committee.
+The member raising the matter will be entitled to appear at that meeting to move his/her motion, which will require to be seconded by another member, but may not vote unless he/she is a member of the Committee. - 32.2 Any member may raise an amendment to an item of business to a Committee they are not a member of.
+They will not though be permitted to move or second or speak to the amendment at the meeting.

-31. Ward or members with special interest
+33. Ward or members with special interest

-31.1 A member of the Council who is not a member of a particular committee may be invited by the Convener, or Vice-Convener to attend a meeting where there is under discussion any item in which that member has a local or other special interest.
+33.1 A member of the Council who is not a member of a particular committee may be invited by the Convener, or Vice-Convener to attend a meeting where there is under discussion any item in which that member has a local or other special interest.
 The member will be entitled to speak on that item but may not vote.
-This Standing Order does not apply to the Regulatory or the Planning Committee or any of their sub-committees.
+This Standing Order does not apply to the Regulatory or the Planning Committee or any of their subcommittees.

-32. Freedom of the City
+34. Freedom of the City

-- 32.1 Any member of the Council who wishes to propose that the Freedom of the City be offered to any distinguished person will first consult the Lord Provost before submitting any motion to the Council. - 32.2 Any motion to give Freedom of the City will be stated in the notice of the meeting of the Council and will need to be passed by at least two thirds of members at the meeting.
+- 34.1 Any member of the Council who wishes to propose that the Freedom of the City be offered to any distinguished person or organisation will first consult the Lord Provost before submitting any motion to the Council. - 34.2 Any motion to give Freedom of the City will be stated in the notice of the meeting of the Council and will need to be passed by at least two thirds of members at the meeting.